Path-integral Monte Carlo simulation of time-reversal noninvariant bulk systems with a case study of rotating Yukawa

 We address several issues related to the use of PIMC in time-reversal non-invariant bulk systems.
 (Finite systems such as quantum dots are not our primary interest here.)
 First, if we want to simulate bulk systems consequently, we have to use periodic boundary conditions, possibly with twist angles that let us reduce finite-size effects such as shell effects in finite-size representations of Fermi liquids \cite{Lin01}, which have analogs in strongly correlated electron systems in magnetic fields \cite{Shao15}.
 One should base any PIMC simulation on the single-particle thermal density matrix (equivalently, kinetic action) that is exact under the chosen boundary conditions.
 We show that the free propagation of a charged particle (equivalently, the thermal density matrix) on a flat torus subjected to a perpendicular magnetic field already exhibits a rather rich structure, although these patterns lose their significance for small imaginary times or large system sizes.
-We provide several closed-form expressions utilizing Jacobi elliptic functions for such a propagator in Sec.~\ref{sec:freedm}, with a detailed derivation delegated to the Appendix.
 This result lets us define the kinetic action in a way that is compatible with the torus.

 The PIMC method is applicable beyond toy models only because the sampling of paths could be made efficient by the introduction of multi-slice moves.
 These replace entire segments of the path \cite{Pollock84} according to the PDF $\prod_{m=1}^{M}\rho(R_{m-1},R_m;\tau)$.
 If, however, the density matrix is complex-valued and the probability density of paths is determined by its magnitude, the familiar bisection method \cite{Ceperley95} that relies on the L\'evy construction of a Brownian bridge, runs into difficulties because the convolution property in Eq.~(\ref{eq:conv}) is not applicable to magnitudes.
-In Sec.~\ref{multislice} we elaborate a nonrecursive variant of the multi-slice move algorithm that is efficient in the presence of a magnetic field.
-As a by-product, we also present an adaptation of the bisection method under periodic boundary conditions for time-reversal-invariant systems.
+We elaborate on a modification of the multi-slice move algorithm that takes the external magnetic field and the periodicity of the torus into account.